 Verify that Location Services is enabled on your phone.
 Make sure Location Services are enabled to allow the Arsenal app to discover local WiFi networks.

 Verify Arsenal is setting up a WiFi network and try manually connecting to Arsenal.
 Open your phone’s WiFi settings and look for a network beginning with Arsenal.

 - If this is the first time you have used Arsenal, the network name will be "arsenal."

 - If this is not the first time you have used Arsenal, the network name will be unique and have the following format "arsenal-adjective-noun-number" (for example, “arsenal-white-shadow-926”).

-Connect to the arsenal network using the password "arsenal1234".
+If prompted for a password use the password “arsenal1234” to connect to the Arsenal WiFi.
 Close and reopen the app and follow the instructions when prompted.
 If you don’t see any network, and your device is on, contact support.

 Force quit and re-open the Arsenal Remote app.
 Try quitting your app and restarting it.
 This may fix the problem.

 - On an iPhone, quickly press the home button twice, then swipe up on the Arsenal app.

 - On an Android phone, go to Settings->Apps->Running, select Arsenal Remote, and tap “Stop”.
 Now, reopen the app and see if it connects automatically.